Cancel anytime

 History and Background

-LCI Industries, formerly known as Drew Industries, was founded in 1969.
-It initially focused on supplying components to the manufactured housing industry.
-Over time, it expanded into the recreational vehicle (RV), marine, and adjacent industries through organic growth and strategic acquisitions.
+LCI Industries, formerly known as Lippert Components, was founded in 1956.
+It began as a supplier of metal stampings to the manufactured housing industry.
+Over the years, it has expanded its product offerings and markets through organic growth and strategic acquisitions, becoming a major supplier to the recreational vehicle (RV), marine, and adjacent industries.

 Core Business Areas

-- OEM Segment: Supplies a broad array of components for recreational vehicles (RVs) and manufactured homes, including chassis, axles, windows, doors, and furniture.
+- RV Segment: Supplies a broad array of components for RVs, including chassis, axles, suspension systems, windows, doors, furniture, electronics, and awnings.

 Leadership and Structure